How to Get Paid for In-Home Senior Care Jobs on Herewith

 Getting paid by private senior care clients on Herewith

-No matter what kind of job you get hired for, your client is your employer and pays you through your Helper app.
-You’ll set up your direct deposit information the first time you get booked for a task or job.
+Unlike an agency, on Herewith your client is your employer and pays you through your Helper app.
+You’ll set up your direct deposit information the first time you get booked.

-More details about getting hired for ongoing senior care jobs
+More details about getting hired for senior care jobs

-If you get hired for an ongoing senior care job, your client has a choice in how to pay you.
+If you get hired for a senior care job, your client has a choice in how to pay you.
 They can opt to use a payroll service, HomeWork Solutions, or they can pay you via your Helper app (the same way you get paid for one-time tasks).

 How to set up your Helper payment preferences